the-road-to-learn-react/the-road-to-learn-react/manuscript/finalwords.md

 # Outline

 That was the last chapter of the book.
 I hope you enjoyed reading it and that it helped you to get traction in React.
 If you liked the book, share it as a way to learn React with your friends.
 It should be used as giveaway.
-In addition, you can give the book a on [Goodreads](https://www.goodreads.com/book/show/33541539-the-road-to-learn-react) to support it.

 **But where can you go from here after reading this book?** You can either extend the application on your own or give your own React project a shot.
 Before you dive into another book, course or tutorial, you should create your own hands-on React project.
 Do it for one week, take it to production by deploying it somewhere, and reach out to me on [Twitter](https://twitter.com/rwieruch) to showcase it.
 I am curious what you will build after you have read the book and I will gladly share it with my followers.
 You can also find me on [GitHub](https://github.com/rwieruch) to share your repository.